eshikafe/wxSynfig/README.md

 - Speed up computationally intensive routines with Cython.
 - Simplify the GUI and make it as intuitive as possible.
 - Port mypaint brush library to Cython.
-- Only use Swig for C/C++ libraries only where there's no performance improvement over Cython.
+- Use Swig for C/C++ libraries only where there's no performance improvement over Cython.
+- Use existing Python ports where applicable.

 Dependencies
 --------------